syncthing/syncthing/users/config.rst

     The maximum number of conflict copies to keep around for any given file.
     The default, -1, means an unlimited number.
 Setting this to zero disables conflict copies altogether.

+disableSparseFiles
+    By default, blocks containing all zeroes are not written, causing files to be sparse on filesystems that support the concept.
+When set to true, sparse files will not be created.

+disableTempIndexes
+    By default, devices exchange information about blocks available in transfers that are still in progress.
+When set to true, such information is not exchanged for this folder.

 Device Element